-The Rev. John L. McCullough is President and CEO of Church World Service, the global humanitarian agency with programs in development and humanitarian affairs, advocacy for social justice, and refugee assistance.
+The Rev. John L. McCullough is President and CEO of Church World Service, the global humanitarian agency with programs in development and humanitarian affairs, refugee assistance, and advocacy for social justice.
 Under his leadership, CWS is known as an innovative and adaptive leader in its programmatic fields, engaged in transformative relationships.

 Finding the bold voice is at the very heart of CWS’s work.
 Says McCullough, “Whether the challenge is chronic or in crisis, we dedicate ourselves to working with affected people to hear their needs, access the resources necessary to address those needs, and build a foundation for their future.”
-During 2010, McCullough was outspoken in support of Comprehensive Immigration Reform; though the legislation did not pass the U.S. Congress, CWS is committed to its message of inclusion.
+McCullough has remained outspoken in support of Comprehensive Immigration Reform, DREAMers, and the rights of the displaced.

 McCullough has overseen the agency’s concentration on sustainable access to food and water in the face of climate change.
 CWS’s Enough for All campaign includes the emphasis on nutrition in addition to food security, especially for children five and under and for mothers, and on the access to water as a human right.
-McCullough gave the keynote address at Liberia’s Consultation on Climate Change, Human Rights, Peace and Security, hosted by the All Africa Conference of Churches and attended the United Nations Climate Summit in Copenhagen.
+McCullough is the Climate Ambassador for the global ACT Alliance, and also gave the keynote address at Liberia’s Consultation on Climate Change, Human Rights, Peace and Security, hosted by the All Africa Conference of Churches and attended the United Nations Climate Summit in Copenhagen.

 A graduate of the Boston University School of Theology, McCullough was honored with its Distinguished Alumni award.
 An ordained minister in The United Methodist Church, he has served pastorates in the United States and Kenya and has held leadership positions at the denomination’s global mission agency before joining CWS in 2000.

-McCullough has led delegations to the Thailand-Burma border, site of a major humanitarian crisis for thousands of displaced people; a precedent-setting delegation to Israel and Palestine of faith leaders representing the historic African American churches; a delegation to North Korea in response to its growing political and humanitarian crisis; to Colombia to investigate the plight of displaced and abused Afro-Colombian people; and to the West African countries of Liberia, Sierra Leone, Guinea, and Gambia to support peace-building efforts by churches in West Africa’s Mano River Union.
+McCullough has led delegations to North Korea, Israel/Palestine, Cuba, West Africa, Pakistan, and other multiple locations, giving him an astute point of view in the current complex global climate.
+These complexities include the Thailand-Burma border, site of a major humanitarian crisis for thousands of displaced people; a precedent-setting delegation to Israel and Palestine of faith leaders representing the historic African American churches; a delegation to North Korea in response to its growing political and humanitarian crisis; to Colombia to investigate the plight of displaced and abused Afro-Colombian people; and to the West African countries of Liberia, Sierra Leone, Guinea, and Gambia to support peace-building efforts by churches in West Africa’s Mano River Union.

-McCullough participated in a high level humanitarian mission to Iraq before the war, sponsored by the Center for Social and Economic Rights.
-He was the key spokesperson for CWS’s opposition to the U.S. pre-emptive strike against Iraq and against military control of humanitarian response within Iraq – a condition that has effects still today in other areas of conflict and response.
+McCullough was the key spokesperson for CWS’s opposition to the U.S. pre-emptive strike against Iraq and against military control of humanitarian response within Iraq – a condition that has effects still today in other areas of conflict and response.